XiaoYang66/anonymous4nlp.github.io/README.md

 - `tensorEvaluation-ner.py` -> Calculate the dependent results of fine-grained analysis.

-- `genFig.py` -> Drawing figures to show the results of the fine-grained analysis, including histograms and heat maps.
+- `genFig.py` -> Drawing figures to show the results of the fine-grained analysis.

 - `genHtml.py` -> Put the figures drawing in the previous step into the web page.